Asymptotics of a class of Weil-Petersson geodesics and divergence of Weil-Petersson geodesics: Introduction

-In \cite{wpbehavior} we considered WP geodesics with narrow end invariants, end invariants with a certain constraint on subsurfaces with a big subsurface coefficient (see Definition \ref{def : narrow}), and constructed examples of closed WP geodesics in the thin parts of the moduli space as well as divergent WP geodesic rays which travel closer and closer to a chain of completion strata in the WP completion of Teichm\"{u}ller space, with minimal filling ending lamination.
+In \cite{wpbehavior} we considered WP geodesics with narrow end invariants, end invariants with a certain constraint on subsurfaces with a big subsurface coefficient (see Definition \ref{def : narrow}), and constructed examples of closed WP geodesics in the thin parts of the moduli space as well as divergent WP geodesic rays with minimal filling ending laminations.

 In this paper we show that the strong asymptotic class of a WP geodesic ray with narrow end invariant and bounded annular coefficients is determined by the forward ending lamination.